assemblerflow/flowcraft/docs/create_template.rst

 Then, it may be used at will, using the default `logging levels
 <https://docs.python.org/3.6/library/logging.html#levels>`_ .
 E.g.::

-    logger.error("Module exited unexpectedly with error:\\n{}".format(
+    logger.debug("Information tha may be important for debugging") logger.info("Information related to the normal execution steps") logger.warning("Events that may require the attention of the developer") logger.error("Module exited unexpectedly with error:\\n{}".format(
                 traceback.format_exc()))